Devadas Kanakala

+BOOK : ABHINAYAM(అభినయం) written in Telugu for people who want to learn Acting in Telugu.
+Reference is from his Grandson Roshan Kanakala, now Lead Actor in Mowgli, a movie directed by Sandeep Raj, on the interview for Gulte Pro Youtube Channel he mentions about the book that his grandfather(Devadas Kanakala) has written as Thesis for his Ph.d.

 Family

 He is the father of actors Rajeev Kanakala and Sri Laxmi, and the father-in-law of TV anchor Suma Kanakala.
 He founded an acting school in Hyderabad, India.
 His wife, Lakshmi Kanakala, served as the school's principal until her death in 2018.